davidh167/sar_project/README.md

 4. Follow the existing code style and structure
 5. Make sure to update requirements.txt when adding dependencies

-## Asssignment 3 Updates:
+## Assignment 3 Updates:

-Implemented the following features, based on feedback from the previous assignment:
+Implemented the following features based on feedback from the previous assignment:

 - Added logging to the PlanningAgent class to track the execution of different methods and actions.
 - Fixed a bug with Gemini API typonym generation, where the API was not being called correctly.
+F
-Additionally, fixed unintentional over-correction on Gemini typonym generation.
+- Fixed unintentional over-correction on Gemini typonym generation.
-- Implement previously partially implemented methods in the PlanningAgent class, for better functionality.
+- Implement previously partially implemented methods in the PlanningAgent class for better functionality.
+- Refactored planning_agent.py - converted many class methods into static functions